AdobeDocs/experience-manager-65.en/help/forms/using/hsm-certify-esign-docs.md

 ---
 title: Use HSM to digitally sign or certify documents
-description: Enhance security by employing HSM or eToken devices for certifying electronically signed documents.
+description: Use HSM server or eToken device to sign/certify PDF documents.
 contentOwner: vishgupt
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS